 Fortunately, we've worked with many Central Ohio homeowners on their entire home renovation projects, and we know how much detail goes into doing a successful whole-home renovation.
 We love to plan, design and build our clients' dream renovations, and over the years we have developed a general whole-home renovation checklist to help our customers better understand the process.
-So what are the general whole-home remodeling steps you should follow?
+So what are the general steps you should follow when remodeling your home?
 And what kinds of things should be on your home remodeling checklist?
 Here are our top tips to help you plan and organize your renovation.
 The scope of this step is largely due to your plan.

 You may need to extensively rebuild, or you may just be framing a few new walls.
 This step includes all the “behind the scenes” elements and is usually performed simultaneously with the reconstruction and framing.
 Basically, anything that has to go inside floors, walls, or ceilings will be completed in this step.
 It could include some minor adjustments to plumbing and electrical, or it could be a complete rewiring or plumbing of your home.
 Once everything has been restructured and rebuilt, all the mechanical elements are where they need to be and the insulation is in place, the drywall can go up.

 It will need to be glued with tape and mud, then the mud will have to be dried and sanded.
 Once the walls are smooth, they are ready for priming, painting, or other finishing.
 Many contractors like to paint at this point to avoid dripping or overspray on final finishes.
 A whole-home remodeling or renovation project can be an extremely large and overwhelming undertaking.
 There are numerous decisions to make and many aspects to consider.